nasa/cumulus/docs/data-cookbooks/setup.md

 ### Providers

-Providers ingest, archive, process, and distribute satellite data on-demand.
-They generate input data.
+Providers generate and distribute input data that Cumulus obtains and sends to workflows.
 Schema for providers can be found [here](https://github.com/nasa/cumulus/tree/master/packages/api/models/schemas.js) in the object assigned to `module.exports.provider`.
 A few example provider configurations can be found [here](https://github.com/nasa/cumulus/tree/master/example/data/providers).
 Providers can be viewed, edited, added, and removed from the Cumulus dashboard under the "Providers" navigation tab.
 Additionally, they can be managed via the [providers api](https://nasa.github.io/cumulus-api/?language=Python#list-providers).

 **Break down of [s3_provider.json](https://github.com/nasa/cumulus/tree/tree/example/data/providers/s3_provider.json):**